eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Cloud Computing</strong></summary><br>

   **Technologies Used:**
+  AWS EC2, Ubuntu Server 20.04 LTS, React, Node.js / npm, Jupyter Notebook, Shell scripting, Python, Crontab

   **Project Description:**
+  - Deployed a React-based video game browser app on an AWS EC2 Ubuntu instance
+  - Wrote a build script to automate software installation and launch
+  - Created and ran a Python script to simulate process load
+  - Monitored process count using cron jobs and logged results
+  - Installed Jupyter Notebook on EC2 and accessed it using Elastic IP
+  - Managed system tasks using Linux CLI and basic automation.

 For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_2_Cloud_Computing.pdf) document.